-Our core values of Friendship, Peace and Trust and our vision ‘to be the best we can be’, underpins every aspect of school life including the teaching and learning.
+Our core values of Friendship, Peace, Trust, Forgiveness, Courage and Joy and our vision ‘to be the best we can be’, underpins every aspect of school life including the teaching and learning.

 We believe that pupil progress is the measure of teaching and learning, and every child has the right to be taught well.
 We would normally expect every child in our school to be making at least good progress.

 Underpinning our teaching is the shared agreement that children only get one chance at primary schooling, and that it is our duty to provide the very best we can with the teachers and resources available to us.
 To do any less than this will be to fail our pupils.